Enter your email Address

 Travel Resources

-Spellbound Travels contains affiliate links and is a member of Amazon LLC Associates Program.
-If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
+Spellbound Travels contains affiliate links and is a member of a few affiliate programs.
+If you make a purchase using one of these links, I may receive compensation at no extra cost to you.

-I’ve been travelling the world since 2016 and have been to over 35 countries (at the time of writing this page in December 2022).
-I’ve learned a LOT about travel along the way, including the best items needed for travel.
+I’ve been travelling the world since 2016 (I know it’s been a WHILE) and I’ve been to 50+ countries.
+As you can imagine, I’ve learned a lot about travel along the way, including the best travel items and resources!

 I only promote travel products I actually use and love!
 I hope you love these travel resources as much as I do and have fun exploring the world.